 5b(1)) Enter the total number of participants at the end of the plan year.
 If solo 401K plan: Ex: 1participant.
 Note – if the plan will include the spouse of a participant or a second business owner, then the appropriate number would need to be included (i.e. 2).

-5b(2)) Enter the total number of active participants at the beginning of the year.
+5b(2)) Enter the total number of active participants at the end of the year.

 Active participants include individuals who are currently employed and are eligible to have deferral or profit sharing contributions made on their behalf to the plan.

 PART III – Financial Information

 6a(1) Enter the “Total Plan Assets” or the same amount in 7a(2) from last year; if filed IRS Form 5500-EZ previously.
 Otherwise, this figure includes “Total Plan Assets” as: rollovers, unrealized gains and losses such as appreciation/depreciation in assets.
 It also includes specific assets held by the plan at any time during the plan year (for example, partnership/joint venture interests, employer real property, real estate (other than employer real property), employer securities, loans (participants and non-participant loans), and tangible personal property).
 Please do not include contributions.